eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 Getting the graph back into a canonical state is important, because other optimizations rely on a canonical state of the graph: this simplifies the patterns the optimizations need to look for.

-In the list below I will explain some of the steps, and others I will simply `skip`, since I do not know enough about them (That could reflect the importance of those parts for your understanding at the beginner level, or it may just reflect my ignorance).
+In the list below I will explain some of the steps, and others I will simply skip, since I do not know enough about them (That could reflect the importance of those parts for your understanding at the beginner level, or it may just reflect my ignorance).

 - `process_for_unstable_if_traps`: skip.
-- Incremental inlining: `inline_incrementally`: we already inlined some code during parsing.
-But we can now decide to inline even more methods.
+- Incremental inlining (aka late inlining): `inline_incrementally`: we already inlined some code during parsing.
+But we can now decide to inline even more methods, by replacing the calls in the IR with the IR nodes from the call.
 - Boxing Elimination: `eliminate_boxing` / `inline_boxing_calls`: special case of incremental inlining for `valueOf` methods.
 For example, it helps unbox `Integer` to `int`.
 - `remove_speculative_types`: skip.
 - `cleanup_expensive_nodes`: skip.